Music history of the United States in the 1970s: Country rock and Southern rock

 Country rock, formed from the fusion of rock music with country music, gained its greatest commercial success in the 1970s, beginning with non-country artists such as Bob Dylan, Gram Parsons and The Byrds.
 By the mid-1970s, Linda Ronstadt, along with other newer artists such as Emmylou Harris and The Eagles, were enjoying mainstream success and popularity that continues to this day.
 The Eagles themselves emerged as one of the most successful rock acts of all time, producing albums that included Hotel California (1976).

 During the 1970s, a similar style of country rock called Southern rock (fusing rock, country and blues music, and focusing on electric guitars and vocals) was enjoying popularity with country audiences, thanks to such non-country acts as Lynyrd Skynyrd, The Allman Brothers Band, Atlanta Rhythm Section and The Marshall Tucker Band.
+These bands incorporated elements of country music into rock-oriented recordings, contributing to the crossover between the two genres during the decade.